MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.61.md

 (iv) We allow hunters to access the refuge from 2 hours before legal sunrise to 2 hours after legal sunset, except as provided under paragraph (g)(2)(ii) of this section.

-(v) Youth hunters age 16 and younger must remain in sight of and normal voice contact with an adult hunter age 21 or older.
-One adult hunter may supervise no more than two youth hunters.
+(v) Youth hunters age 16 and younger must be accompanied by an adult 21 years old or older who has a refuge hunting permit on his or her person.
+The adult must remain in a position to take immediate control of the hunting device.

-(vi) We allow the use of dogs to retrieve geese.
+(vi) We allow the use of dogs for migratory bird, squirrel, raccoon, and opossum hunting.

 (vii) You may use only portable blinds, and you must remove all boats, blinds, and decoys from the refuge at the end of each day's hunt (see § 27.93 of this chapter).

 (viii) We allow the take of beaver and coyote incidental to legal hunting activities with legal methods of take for those hunts.

-(2) *Upland game hunting.* We allow hunting of squirrel, coyote, beaver, and raccoon on designated areas of the refuge subject to the following conditions:
+(2) *Upland game hunting.* We allow hunting of squirrel, coyote, beaver, raccoon, and opossum on designated areas of the refuge subject to the following conditions:

+(i) The conditions set forth at paragraphs (g)(1)(i) through (vi) and (viii) of this section apply.

+(ii) We allow hunting for raccoon and opossum from legal sunset to legal sunrise.

+(3) *Big game hunting.* We allow hunting of white-tailed deer and turkey on designated areas of the refuge subject to the following conditions:

 (i) The conditions set forth at paragraphs (g)(1)(i) through (v) and (viii) of this section apply.

-(ii) We allow hunting for raccoon from legal sunset to legal sunrise.

-(3) *Big game hunting.* We allow hunting of white-tailed deer and turkey on designated areas of the refuge subject to the following conditions:

-(i) The conditions set forth at paragraphs (g)(1)(i) through (iv) and (viii) of this section apply.

-(ii) Youth hunters age 16 and younger must remain in sight of and normal voice contact with an adult hunter age 21 or older.
-One adult hunter may supervise no more than one youth hunter.

-(iii) You may participate in the refuge quota deer hunts only with a special quota permit (electronic form) issued through random drawing.
+(ii) You may participate in the refuge quota deer hunts only with a special quota permit (electronic form) issued through random drawing.

-(iv) We allow the use of only portable blinds and tree stands on the refuge.
+(iii) We allow the use of only portable blinds and tree stands on the refuge.
 You must remove blinds, tree stands, and all other personal equipment from the refuge at the end of each day's hunt (see § 27.93 of this chapter).

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions:

 (i) We allow fishing in Swamp Creek, Sulphur Well Bay, and Bennetts Creek from March 16 through November 14.
 We open the remainder of the refuge portion of Kentucky Lake to fishing year-round.
-We allow bank fishing year-round along Refuge Lake from the New Johnsonville Pump Station.
+We allow bank fishing year-round along Refuge Lane from the New Johnsonville Pump Station.

 (ii) We allow fishing on interior refuge impoundments from1/2 hour before legal sunrise to1/2 hour after legal sunset from March 16 to November 14.